 What Puts You to Sleep?

 While sleeplessness may be the main problem, most instances include underlying medical, psychological, or other issues as well.
 Stressful life situations might also be causes of sleeplessness.
-For instance, persistent sleeplessness may be brought on by the unexpected death of a loved one.
-If your insomnia is secondary, you may just need to address the underlying issue to get well.
+For instance, the unexpected death of a loved one may cause persistent sleeplessness.
+If your insomnia is secondary, you may just need to address the underlying issue and get well.

 Health Issues and Other Contributing Factors to Sleeplessness

-Insomnia may be triggered by some drugs and chronic conditions.
-However, even once the underlying medical issue is treated, the sleep disturbance may still exist.
+Certain drugs and chronic conditions can trigger insomnia.
+However, even after treating the underlying medical issue, the sleep disturbance may persist.
 The following illnesses and medications often result in insomnia:

 Age-Related Changes in Sleep

 Sleep patterns shift as a result of the body’s clock changing with age.
 People often grow fatigued, go to sleep sooner, and get up earlier than they would want to.
-As we age, our sleep becomes less peaceful, and even little changes in our surroundings might disrupt our sleep.
+As we age, our sleep becomes less peaceful, and even small changes in our surroundings might disrupt it.
 The following aging-related factors seem to trigger insomnia in this age group:

 Risk Factors for Insomnia